jlangr/name-normalizer/java/README.md

-This is a Gradle project.
-I was able to successfully load it into IntelliJ IDEA using its defaults.
-Eclipse, who knows, it won't even start on me at this point, but it should similarly work using the Gradle Buildship plugin.

-Worst case, it's only two source files, and you could consider creating the project from scratch if you have any issues.
+This is a Gradle project, currently using Java 14, AssertJ for assertions, and JUnit 5.

+IntelliJ IDEA note:

+In IDEA, if you receive an error similar to:

+    Could not target platform: 'Java 14' using tool chain: 'JDK 7 (1.8)'

+...navigate to the Properties (Settings) dialog, search for Gradle, and change the Gradle JVM appropriately.